 To gain insight that will help you build your brand and increase reach, start by creating content that your followers will want to share with others.

 Then track those shares to see which content works best.
 You can get data on the number of shares from some native platform analytics like Facebook and Pinterest.
-Plug-ins like Social Warfare make it easy to track shares across many platforms.
+Plug-ins like Social Pug make it easy to track shares across many platforms.